Erica Morawski

 Assistant Professor

 Dr. Morawski is dedicated to exploring the intersection of design, politics, and identity.
 Her research and writing center on the history of design in the Americas, with a particular focus on the Hispanic Caribbean.
 Her work traverses the nature of these relationships across different scales, from a designed object to larger national or international frameworks of trade, manufacture, and knowledge systems.
-She is presently completing a book that examines design and development policy in Cuba, the Dominican Republic, and Puerto Rico from roughly 1900-1960.
-This project focuses on design related to the tourism industry as a means to analyze Hispanic Caribbean responses to and engagement with the co-constitutive projects of imperialism/colonialism and modernity.
-She is also researching a second book project on the institutionalization and role of design, specifically industrial design and architecture, after the 1959 Cuban Revolution.
+She is presently completing a book forthcoming in 2025 with the University of Pittsburgh Press.
+Titled Development Design: Hotels and Politics in the Hispanic Caribbean, the book examines design and development policy in Cuba, the Dominican Republic, and Puerto Rico from roughly 1900-1960.
+This project focuses on design in the tourism industry as a means to analyze Hispanic Caribbean responses to and engagement with the co-constitutive projects of imperialism/colonialism and modernity.
+She is also working on a second book project on the intersection of the institutionalization of design, specifically industrial design and architecture, and revolutionary ideology after the 1959 Cuban Revolution.

 Other forthcoming projects include: